 Why stay here: you are steps from the water, restaurants and beach clubs, with a lively yet easygoing Caribbean vibe

 Grand Case is the gourmet capital of the island, lined with excellent beachfront restaurants and a calm sandy shore.
+Choose from romantic boutique hotels, small guesthouses and luxury villas with direct ocean views.

 Best for: food lovers, couples, slow mornings and local dining